mother-of-all-self-hosting/mash-playbook/docs/services/system.md

 system_swap_size: 4096
 ```

+**Warning**: changing `system_swap_size` subsequently will not recreate the SWAP file with the new size.
+You will need to disable swap, re-run the playbook (to make it clean up), then enable it again with the new size.

 ### ssh

 > **Warning**: advanced functionality!
 While the default config with a few adjustments was battle tested on hundreds of servers,